Skip to content

 • explicit workspace objects with reusable mount layouts and access rules

-• multiple role-specific agent classes against the same project
+• multiple role-specific roles against the same project

 • an open tool they can extend instead of only consume